zabkwak/resting-squirrel/README.md

 - custom warning of the endpoint
 - non-array response definition
 - doc console shape fields
-- before methods using promises
-- after methods using promises
 - handle Param and Field classes for typescript
 - 410 error code after the deprecation if needed
 - finish all requests before stop